 NOTE: You may need to activate GPU usage in Advanced Options

-Resource profiles define how many vCPUs and how much memory Cloudera Machine Learning will reserve for a particular workload (for example, session, job, model).
+Resource profiles define how many vCPUs and how much memory Cloudera AI will reserve for a particular workload (for example, session, job, model).
 You must have MLAdmin role access to create a new resource profile.

 Let’s create a new resource profile.